dorkbox/SystemTray/README.md

       Also, screw you gnome-project leads, for making it such a pain-in-the-ass to do something so incredibly simple and basic.

-Note: Some desktop environments might use a dated version of libappindicator, when
+Note: Some desktop environments might use a dated version of libappindicator3, when
       icon support in menus was removed, then put back.
-This happened in version 3.
       This library will try to load a GTK indicator instead when it can, or will try to load libappindicator1 first.
 Thank you RedHat for putting it back.